-Developing your lawn maintenance schedule requires more work than simply committing yourself to mowing every Sunday.
+Developing your lawn maintenance schedule requires more work than simply committing yourself to mow every Sunday.
 In order to keep your lawn looking fresh and green, there are multiple factors to consider.
 This list from Lawn Connections provides you with three valuable tips to help you plan your lawn care and maintenance.

 1. Follow the Seasons